 Click here for an index to the deeds for 491 Beacon (21-23 Massachusetts Avenue), and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-Seth Baker sold all three buildings soon after they were completed: 25-27 Massachusetts Avenue in July of 1891, and 491 Beacon and 495-497 Beacon in October of 1891.
+Seth Baker sold all three buildings as they were being completed: 495-497 Beacon in October of 1890, 25-27 Massachusetts Avenue in July of 1891, and 491 Beacon in October of 1891.
 The deeds included a three and one-half foot wide easement across the rear 495-497 Beacon and a six foot wide easement across the rear of 25-27 Massachusetts Avenue, connecting to the passageways leading to the alley.

 On October 31, 1891, 491 Beacon was purchased from Eugene Fay by retail clothing merchant and banker Abraham Shuman.
 He and his wife, Hettie (Lang) Shuman, lived at 60 Vernon in Roxbury.
 After her death in June of 1904, he moved to 90 Commonwealth.